datacite/schema/README.md

 Schemas
 -------

-Each schema has its own folder under `/_site/meta` e.g. `/_site/meta/kernel-2.0/`.
+Each schema has its own folder under `/meta` e.g. `/meta/kernel-2.0/`.
 This directory is allowed to contain only one xsd.
 The directory structure is as follow:

-    /_site/meta/{schema-name}/{filename}.xsd   root xsd
+    /meta/{schema-name}/{filename}.xsd   root xsd
-    /_site/meta/{schema-name}/include/         referenced xsd's
+    /meta/{schema-name}/include/         referenced xsd's
-    /_site/meta/{schema-name}/example/         example xml files
+    /meta/{schema-name}/example/         example xml files
-    /_site/meta/{schema-name}/doc/             documentation (pdf's)
+    /meta/{schema-name}/doc/             documentation (pdf's)

-The `/www` directory will be published (as root) at https://schema.datacite.org, e.g.
+The `/metat` directory will be published at https://schema.datacite.org, e.g.

     https://schema.datacite.org/meta/kernel-2.0/metadata.xsd